westonrobot/robotics101/lab_sessions/lab7/lab.md

 ![pure red extracted](assets/example_extract_pure.png)

-### **Task 4: Analysing & Processing "real" Images**{: .label .label-green}
-The colour_test_img.png image in task 3 have what are known as "pure" colours, meaning they only have the component colours necessary to make that colour.
-However, images from the real world rarely so, having a mix of colours at different intensities but are still considered a specific colour.
-This can be the result of lighting, camera parameters, etc.

-1. **Task 4a**{: .label .label-blue}Create a python script called mixed_color_extractor.py and include this script with your report.
+1. **Task 3b**{: .label .label-blue}Create a python script called mixed_color_extractor.py and include this script with your report.
 This script should
-   1. Read the given colour_test_img.png image.
+   1. Read the given colour_venn_diagram.jpg image.
    2. Extract each of the 6 colours listed above
    3. Display each extracted colour on its own window (Total 7 including the original) named after the color.
 An example showing extracted red is shown below.